subquery/subql/docs/create/graphql.md

 ## Defining Entities

 The `schema.graphql` file defines the various GraphQL schemas.
 Due to the way that the GraphQL query language works, the schema file essentially dictates the shape of your data from SubQuery.
-To learn more about how writing in GraphQL schema language, we recommend checking out on [Schemas and Types](https://graphql.org/learn/schema/#type-language).
+To learn more about how to write in GraphQL schema language, we recommend checking out [Schemas and Types](https://graphql.org/learn/schema/#type-language).

 **Important: When you make any changes to the schema file, please ensure that you regenerate your types directory with the following command `yarn codegen`**

 ### Entites
 Each entity must define its required fields `id` with the type of `ID!`.
 It is used as the primary key and unique among all entities of the same type.

-Non nullable fields in the entity are indicated by `!`.
+Non-nullable fields in the entity are indicated by `!`.
 Please see the example below:

 ```graphql
 type Example @entity {